mdibl/biocore_documentation/cli_workshops_2020/markdown/workshop_remote_data.md

 * Gain an understanding of different methods of data transfer

 ## Supporting Video Tutorials
 This document is supported by a series of videos that cover roughly the same content.
-The video references are described below:
+The video references are listed below:

 ## Working with remote data

-As mentiond in the second workshop series, SSH allows us to access and work with remote computers without the need to leave our local laptop or desktop computer.
+As mentioned in the second workshop series, SSH allows us to access and work with remote computers without the need to leave our local laptop or desktop computer.
 For a review of SSH please reference the following document.

 [Secure Shell (SSH) with Username and Password](https://github.com/mdibl/biocore_documentation/blob/master/cli_workshops_2020/markdown/workshop_ssh_password.md)